HaeffnerLab/trap-sim-tools-python/README.md

 trap-sim-tools-python
 =====================
+Update 7/7/14: Please see project_parameters as an abridged tutorial.
+Just fill it out as it describes and then run analyze_trap.

-UPDATE 9/25/14: The project_parameters and all_functions have been significantly updated.
+UPDATE 6/25/14: The project_parameters and all_functions have been significantly updated.
 The scripts post_process_trap,
 pfit, trap_knobs, and spher_harm (multiple) have been changed for speed and fidelity.
 The specific details will be updated in teh readme, tutorial, and pictures soon.